-EMC, also known as “Equilibrium Moisture Content”, plays a major part in producing a successful timber floor.
-Alas I here you saying, how does EMC apply to timber floors and why would it make them fail?
+EMC, also known as “Equilibrium Moisture Content”, plays a major part in producing a successful timber floor however, it is not commonly understood how the EMC applies to timber floors and why would it make them perform differently in specific environments?

 For the best way of explaining this you need to take into consideration 3 factors for your floors:

 - Each product range has a different moisture content – you need to know this.